 Returning to the beginning, new developmentalism is not a form of capitalism, but a theoretical framework.
-In a previous article (Bresser-Pereira 2016), I tried to portray it as something really existing, but I was mistaken.
-New developmentalism's predecessor is classical developmentalism, and it is associated with the post-Keynesian and French regulation schools of thought.
-New developmentalism includes a methodological critique of neoclassical economics, which adopts a hypothetic-deductive method, which is inconsistent with a substantive social science like economics (Bresser-Pereira 2009a).
-Instead, new developmentalism's models are not inferred from a supposed rational agent, but from the regularities and tendencies that can be observed in the economic systems.
-The hypothetical-deductive method is properly adopted by the methodological sciences like mathematics, statistics, econometrics, and economic decision-making theory, whereas the empirical deductive method or the historical deductive method are appropriate to the substantive sciences, that is, the natural and the social sciences
+In a previous article, I tried to portray it as something really existing, but I was mistaken19.
+New developmentalism has as its predecessor, classical developmentalism, and is associated with the post-Keynesian and with the French regulation schools of thought.
+New developmentalism includes a methodological critique of neoclassical economics, which adopts a hypothetic-deductive method, which is inconsistent with a substantive social science like economics20.
+Instead, the new developmentalism's models are not inferred from a supposed rational agent, but from the regularities and tendencies that can be observed in the economic systems.
+The hypothetical-deductive method is properly adopted by the methodological sciences like mathematics, statistics, econometrics and economic decision-making theory, whereas the empirical deductive method or the historical deductive method are appropriate to the substantive sciences, i.e., the natural and the social sciences.

-The new developmentalism project is a broad system of economic, political and social theories and policies that aim to understand how developing countries grow and the challenges they face.
+The new developmentalism project is a broad system of economic, political and social theories and policies aiming to understand how developing countries grow and the challenges they face.
 It will become influential only when a large number of economists and political scientists contribute to it.
-This is already taking place principally in Brazil, 13 but there are also non-Brazilian economists associated with new developmentalism, particularly the ones who originally subscribed to the 10 Theses on New Developmentalism, who have shown a definite interest in the new ideas and models.14 Will new developmentalism bring enough people together and constitute a new Latin American school of thought, as the French Regulation School does?
+This is already taking place principally in Brazil,21 but there are non-Brazilian economists associated with new developmentalism, particularly the ones who subscribed originally the 10 Theses on New Developmentalism, who have shown a definite interest for the new ideas and models.22 Will new developmentalism bring enough people together and constitute a new Latin American school of thought, as the French Regulation School does?
 That is difficult to predict.
 It depends, essentially, on the consistency and truth of the theory's main ideas.
-When Robert Boyer, from the Regulation School, wrote the preface to the French edition of Globalization and Competition (2009), he said that a new school of thought was in the making.
+When Robert Boyer, from the Regulation School, wrote the preface to the French edition of Globalization and Competition, he said that a new school of thought was in the making.
 I was surprised at that moment, but now it may well be that he was right.

-Many developing countries adopt a developmental approach because they reserve an important economic role to the state, but few countries adopt the right new-developmental policies that would assure their growth with financial stability.
-That failure is due to the fact that the capability of their states is poor, that the demands of the population for immediate consumption is high, and that their economists are often incompetent and as populist as are their politicians.
+Many developing countries adopt developmental approach because they reserve to the state an important economic role, but few countries adopt the right new-developmental policies that would assure their growth with financial stability.
+That failure is due to the fact that the capability of their states is poor, that the demands of the population for immediate consumption is high, that their economists are often incompetent and as populist as are their politicians.
 New developmentalism is an effort to offer competent policies to these countries, particularly the middle-income countries.
-It is by design and by necessity a 'social' developmentalism, which looks to combine growth with a reduction of inequality.
-It is by design social, because its followers know well that, if capitalism is left free, it will be essentially unfair to the poor; it is by necessity social, because in democratic countries the poor are strong enough to demand and obtain the provision by the state of large and universal social services.
+It is by design and by necessity a "social" developmentalism, which searches to combine growth with a reduction of inequality.
+It is by design social, because its followers know well that, if capitalism is left free, it will be essentially unfair to the poor; it is by necessity social, because in democratic countries the poor are strong enough to demand and obtain the provision by the state of large universal social services.